griptape-ai/griptape-docs/docs/griptape-framework/agents.md

-# Pipelines
+# Agents

-Pipelines are lists of steps that are executed sequentially.
-Pipelines can have `Memory`, which makes them ideal for storing LLM conversations.
+Agents are execution environments for a single task.
+Agents can have `Memory`, which makes them ideal for storing LLM conversations.

 Here is an example of a pipeline: